Robert Christie (footballer): Club career

 An outside forward and left half, Christie began his career with Dunblane and Edinburgh University and won the 1882–83 East of Scotland Shield with the latter club.
 He joined Queen's Park in September 1883 and in a short, but eventful career with the Spiders, he scored in the 1884 FA Cup Final (becoming the only Scot to score for a Scottish club in an FA Cup Final and until Norman Whiteside 99 years later, the youngest goalscorer in an FA Cup Final) and won the 1885–86 Scottish Cup and two Glasgow Merchants Charity Cups.
 A serious knee injury forced Christie into an early retirement at age 21 and after a one-off comeback appearance in October 1888, he finished his Queen's Park career with 28 appearances and 15 goals.
 He made a short comeback with Dunblane and ended his career by helping the club to win the 1888–89 Perthshire Cup.

 International career

-Christie won one cap for Scotland, in a 1–0 defeat to England on 15 March 1884.
+Christie won one cap for Scotland, in a 1–0 win over England on 15 March 1884.